Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05b_Use_the_Zettelkasten_with_Obsidian.md

 5: *Here, I add what output I have based on the input.
 It is one of the most important section for your Zettelkasten.
 Based on what is written here you can write paper easily by copy and paste your written text.
 In this section you have to think about your topic/insight which is the most important difference between an archive (where you store data) and your Zettelkasten (where you think).*

 6: *In this section you link your "Zettel" to another "Zettel".
 Make sure that the "Zettel" is connected to your knowledge base.
 Otherwise you will lose the "Zettel" between the others.
 Choose one or two links which relates to the topic of your note.
 Don't use more links, it will clutter your Graphview (see exercise 05d).
-By typing `[[]]` into the note, you can search through your notes to find a fitting one.*
+By typing `[[]]` into the note, you can search through your notes to find a fitting one.
+For demonstration purposes, I’ve added a placeholder here.*

 ## Your second "Zettel": An Idea Based on the First "Zettel"

 *While creating your first "Zettel" an idea comes into your mind: You want to generate a picture for your publication.
 With the help of AI you generate a picture with cats in space and connect it to your first "Zettel".*

-→ **Generate a picture with the help of AI or download one from this GitHub Repo → "Materials-for-the-Exercises" → "For_Exercise_05b_ChatGPT Image 9.
+→ **Generate a picture with the help of AI or download one from this GitHub Repo** → "Materials-for-the-Exercises" → "For_Exercise_05b_ChatGPT Image 9.
 Apr.
 2025, 19_24_48.png"

 **Change the link in your first "Zettel"** (Link_to_related_Zettel) into "picture_cats_in_space" → **create a new note** by clicking on the link → **press alt + e** → **select** "Zettel_Template"